Stanyke/Rails-App-With-Devise-Authentication-In-PostgreSql-With-SendGrid-API/README.md

 # README

-This is a ruby on rails web application built with Devise gem file that is used for Authorization and Authentication which would be verified using SendGrid API to The user's Email and PostgreSql database.
+This is a ruby on rails web application built with Devise gem file that is used for Authorization and Authentication which would be verified using SendGrid API to The user's Email and MySQL database.

 *Steps Taken To Make This App*

-1. rails new railswithdevise --database=postgresql   (To create a ruby on rails app named "railswithdevise", with a postgresql database) *Before this command, you should already be in your 'C:\Sites' directory*
+1. rails new railswithdevise  (To create a ruby on rails app named "railswithdevise", we would be using MySQL) *Before this command, you should already be in your 'C:\Sites' directory*

 NB: There's no much difference between MySQl and PostgreSql